Gurleensandhu1/NREL-internship/README.md

 - Check the *“Launch Git Bash”* and click *“Finish”* to launch Git Bash.
 - The terminal will open and you will be able to enter commands.

-## How would someone clone your repo?
-What instructions would they need?
-Using git bash
+### Clone the repo

 - Open the repository that you want to clone.
 - Click on *"Code"* tab and copy the **HTTPS link**.
 - Open GitBash with folder where you want to download it.
+Type

+        git clone

-- Type *"git clone"* and paste the **HTTPS link** and hit enter.
+    and paste the **HTTPS link** and hit enter.
-- Repository is now downloaded on your computer and you can open it with *Visual Studio code*.
+- Repository is now downloaded on your computer and you can open it with [Visual Studio code](https://TODOvisual.com).

-## How to download Anaconda
+### Download Anaconda

-- Download the Anaconda from from their official website: https://www.anaconda.com/products/individual#windows
+- Download [Anaconda](https://www.anaconda.com/products) from from their official website.
 - Double click the installer to launch and hit *"Next"*.
 - Read the licensing terms and click *“I Agree”*.
 - Select an install for *“Just Me”* and click *"Next"*.